MostlyAdequate/mostly-adequate-guide/ch2.md

 // "Hi times"
 ```

 In other words, `hi` is already a function that expects one argument, why place another function around it that simply calls `hi` with the same bloody argument?
-It doesn't make any damn sense.
+It doesn't make any darned sense.
 It's like donning your heaviest parka in the dead of July just to blast the air and demand an ice lolly.

 It is obnoxiously verbose and, as it happens, bad practice to surround a function with another function merely to delay evaluation.
 (We'll see why in a moment, but it has to do with maintenance.)